 Address: Carrer Olot, 5, 08024 Barcelona

-Covered by Passes?: Yes, Go Barcelona Pass, Barcelona City Pass and Gaudi Bundle
+Covered by Passes: Free entry with the Go Barcelona Pass, included in the Barcelona City Pass and Gaudí Bundle

-Website: https://www.parkguell.cat/ (official website).
+Website: parkguell.barcelona (official website).
 Tickets also available here.

-One of the show houses was actually purchased by Gaudí who lived in the park from 1906 to 1925.
-The area officially opened to the public in 1926 and has been a public park ever since then.
-Terraced walls, two large gingerbread house looking pavillions, columns, a long serpentine tiled bench, and colonnaded pathways are some of the main attractions here.
-Probably the most famous icon at the Park Güell is the multicolored mosaic lizard known as “El Drac”, or the dragon.
+One of the show houses was actually purchased by Gaudí, who lived in the park from 1906 to 1925.
+The area officially opened to the public in 1926 and has been a public park ever since.
+Terraced walls, two large gingerbread house looking pavilions, columns, a long serpentine tiled bench, and colonnaded pathways are some of the main attractions here.
+Probably the most famous icon at Park Güell is the multicolored mosaic lizard known as “El Drac,” or the dragon.

-Note that many of the popular features (tile work on the benches) were actually made in collaboration with the much younger architect Joseph Maria Jujol.
-Jujol collaborated with Gaudí on several of his well-known project.
+Note that many of the popular features (the tile work on the benches) were actually made in collaboration with the much younger architect Josep Maria Jujol.
+Jujol collaborated with Gaudí on several of his well-known projects.

-Most of the park is free to visit and provides some nice views over the city; however, the section of most interest to Gaudí fans (the Monumental Zone) has a fee.
-Park Güell is a very popular place to visit and access to the Monumental Zone (which includes most of the popular Gaudí attractions) is regulated and ticketed to help protect the structures.
+Most of the park is free to visit and provides some nice views over the city.
+However, the section of most interest to Gaudí fans (the Monumental Zone) has a fee.
+Park Güell is a very popular place to visit and access to the Monumental Zone is regulated and ticketed to help protect the structures.

 I would strongly recommend booking a ticket in advance to save time and money and to ensure you are able to visit.
 Tickets are sometimes all booked in advance, especially in the summer and busy times in Barcelona.
-There is little information within the park, but if you are interested in learning more you might consider a guided tour of the park which also includes your entrance fee.
+There is little information within the park, but if you are interested in learning more you might consider a guided tour, which also includes your entrance fee.

-If you are interested in visiting the former home of Gaudí, it is located just outside the Monumental Zone (in the free section of the park) and requires a separate ticket to visit (see later entry).
+If you are interested in visiting the former home of Gaudí, it is located just outside the Monumental Zone (in the free section of the park) and requires a separate ticket to visit (see the Gaudí House Museum entry below).

 Colònia Güell